 Betting Odds Explained

 The first thing you’ll notice with moneyline odds is that there is either a positive or negative sign in front of the number.
 What that sign denotes is how much you’ll win betting on each side.
 If there’s a positive sign next to the odds, that indicates the amount of money you would win if you bet $100.
-If the odds on a tennis player said +150, that means that for a $100 bet, you would win $150.
-Now if there is a minus sign in front of the odds, that is the number that you would have to bet in order to win $100.
+If the odds on a baseball team said +150, that means that for a $100 bet, you would win $150.
+If there is a minus sign in front of the odds, that is the number that you would have to bet in order to win $100.
 For example, if a football team was -250, that means you’d have to bet $250 to win $100.

 Do I Have To Bet In $100 Amounts?